Media bias in the United States: 2008

-Hudson blames this style of media coverage, at least partly, for trivialised elections:

-"The bites of information voters receive from both print and electronic media are simply insufficient for constructive political discourse ... candidates for office have adjusted their style of campaigning in response to this tabloid style of media coverage... modern campaigns are exercises in image manipulation....
+Hudson blames this style of media coverage, at least partly, for trivialised elections.
+He writes: "The bites of information voters receive from both print and electronic media are simply insufficient for constructive political discourse ... candidates for office have adjusted their style of campaigning in response to this tabloid style of media coverage... modern campaigns are exercises in image manipulation....
 Elections decided on sound bites, negative campaign commercials, and sensationalised exposure of personal character flaws provide no meaningful direction for government."

 2016

 Studies have shown that all other 2016 candidates received vastly less media coverage than Donald Trump.
 Trump received more extensive media coverage than Ted Cruz, John Kasich, Hillary Clinton, and Bernie Sanders combined when they were the only primary candidates left in the race.
 The Democratic primary received substantially less coverage than the Republican primary.
-Sanders received the most positive coverage of any candidate overall, but his opponent in the Democratic primary, Hillary Clinton, received the most negative coverage.
+Within the Democratic primary, Sanders received significantly less coverage overall, but what he received tended to be more positive; his main opponent in the Democratic primary, Hillary Clinton, received the most coverage, but it leaned more negative.
 Among the general election candidates, Trump received inordinate amounts of coverage on his policies and issues and on his personal character and life, but Clinton's emails controversy was a dominant feature of her coverage and earned more media coverage than all of her policy positions combined.

+2024

 Foreign policy

-In addition to philosophical or economic biases, there are also subject biases, including criticism of media coverage about US foreign policy issues as being overly centered in Washington, DC.
+In addition to philosophical or economic biases, there are also subject biases, including criticism of media coverage about U.S. foreign policy issues as being overly centered in Washington, DC.
 Coverage is variously cited as being "beltway centrism," framed in terms of domestic politics and established policy positions, following only Washington's 'Official Agendas', and mirroring only a "Washington Consensus."
+According to Amnon Cavari, other factors that can influence news coverage about a foreign country include: "historical-cultural heritage", diplomatic status with the U.S. and that said country's political stance.
+According to a 2001 study, the percentage of foreign news stories have declined along with the number of reporters and foreign bureaus has declined in the US; which is a trend that has been mirrored in other Western countries.

-Regardless of the criticism, according to the Columbia Journalism Review, "No news subject generates more complaints about media objectivity than the Middle East in general and the Israeli-Palestinian conflict in particular."
+The media has been criticized for sanitizing and glamorizing violence such as when Brian Williams described missile launches as part of the U.S. intervention in the Syrian civil war as "beautiful".
+Surrounding coverage of signalgate, Stephanie Savell, the director of the Costs of War Project said, "Too often the news coverage of the Signal chat leak has lacked any real discussion of the actual act of war itself — the fact that the U.S. is bombing people in Yemen".
+Ryan Chittum wrote in a 2003 version of the Columbia Journalism Review, that "No news subject generates more complaints about media objectivity than the Middle East in general and the Israeli-Palestinian conflict in particular."

-Vietnam War